wdi-sg/recipe-keeper/README.md

 Add more layout.
 Add a header/navbar and footer to every page.

-Add special layout and CSS to the landing page `/`
+Add special layout and CSS to the landing page `/`☑

 #### Further
-Add more data to your recipie: add the date when it was created.
+Add more data to your recipie: add the date when it was created.☑

 #### Further
 Validate the user's input.
-Create limits for how long or short any field should be.
+Create limits for how long or short any field should be.☑

 #### Further
 Create a system where the app actually tracks a kind of ID.
 This ID is unique to each recipe.
 The easiest implementation of this is simply a system that increments from the highest number.
-If a recipe is removed then the app ignores that ID.
+If a recipe is removed then the app ignores that ID.☑

 #### Further
 Sort the recipes on the index page.
-You can choose what dimension to sort them by.
+You can choose what dimension to sort them by.☑

 #### Further
 Add a more complex system of ingredients.
 For each recipe the ingredients are a variable number of ingredient records.
-To keep this simple you can start with 1-6 ingredients.
+To keep this simple you can start with 1-6 ingredients.☑

 An ingredient record would look like this: